ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

     source /etc/network/interfaces.d/*
     ~~~

-    You will find your new `vmbr1` bridge appended to this `interfaces` file with a set of `bridge-` options similar to the original `vmbr0` bridge.
+    Find your new `vmbr1` bridge appended to this `interfaces` file with a set of `bridge-` options similar to the original `vmbr0` bridge.

 ## Bridges management